 So, what’s the first step.
 Consumer focused research.

 And how do you decide what markets to enter?
 We’ve spoken about this before.
-But, to summarize – a good place to start is to look at your Google Analytics to see where your traffic is coming from.
+But, to summarize – a good place to start is to look at your Google Analytics to see where your traffic is already coming from.

 Once you’ve decided on the markets you want to enter, you’ll need to determine how strong the market opportunity actually is.